St. helena HISTORY AND 75th anniversary celebration

 Msgr.
 Owen J. McEnaney, affectionately known by all as "Fr.
 Mac," served at St. Helena's from 1947-1970, when he left to become pastor of Holy Name of Mary Parish in Montgomery, NY.
 He was born in 1916 in Carrickmacross, Ireland and was one of three brothers.
 He had a "big" personality, and he oversaw the Women's Sodality.
 Msgr.
 McEnaney composed many poems and hymns.
 Two of his more memorable songs were Happy Birthday Jesus and Our Lady of Guadalupe.
 He formed and directed the St. Helena Men's Glee Club which made hundreds of appearances in the tri-state area and sang at the 1965 New York World's Fair and Carnegie Hall, where it performed with Carmel Quinn, an Irish singer, as well as at many communion breakfasts in the 1960s, often traveling up into Connecticut.
 Every year, the Glee Club gave a Christmas concert at the Metropolitan Oval.., and the reading of his poems by Jack McCarthy was an annual feature of television coverage of the New York City St. Patrick's Day Parade.
 He was named a monsignor in 1975 and died in 1997, and his Month's Mind Mass was celebrated by Msgr.
 Derivan at St. Helena's that October.

 Msgr.
 Scanlan is shown here blessing the marriage of Arthur and Norma Panetta on September 19, 1953.
-The Panetta's had three children, all of whom attended St. Helena's.
+The Panettas had three children, all of whom attended St. Helena's.
 "Msgr.
-Scanlan was special to my family and is remembered with affection and respect," said Mrs. Panetta, who celebrated her 95th birthday in 2022.
+Scanlan was special to my family and is remembered with affection and respect," said Mrs. Panetta, who celebrated her 96th birthday and what would have been her 70th wedding anniversary in 2023.

 St. Helena's marched in the Catholic War Veterans Parade.
 On July 2, 1943, 213 parishioners who were also war veterans established St. Helena Post Number 202 of the Catholic War Veterans, Inc.